anuneetanand/AP_Projects/README.md

 # Java Projects
-Interesting Java projects done as part of courses at `IIITD`
+Java based projects done as part of courses at `IIITD`

 ## Folder Structure
 ```